Chepzalcoatl/TestMVP/README.md

 # TestMVP
-This is an example of MVP
+This is an example of Model View Prensenter in Xamarin iOS.